 Clinical Relevance: Strength, in the presence of TPTD, may be important to stabilize the midfoot during gait and might be important in rehabilitation protocols.

 Neville, Christopher; Flemister, A. Samuel; and Houck, Jeff, "Total and Distributed Plantar Loading in Subjects With Stage II Tibialis Posterior Tendon Dysfunction During Terminal Stance" (2013).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 104.